exKAjFASH/elkoep_lara/README.md

 ```

 ***
-ElkoEP Lara is always on device, so turn on or off is not supported.
+ElkoEP Lara is always on device, so turn on or off are not supported.
 This is initial version so configured password are not supported - only default.

 ***